mergado/docs/_posts/2016-03-29-authorization.md

 active_item: ""
 ---

-To access Mergado API, clients (e.g. an application) are authenticated using [OAuth 2.0](https://tools.ietf.org/html/rfc6749).
+To access Mergado API, clients (e.g. an application / extension) are authenticated using [OAuth 2.0](https://tools.ietf.org/html/rfc6749).
 Each application is required to have its OAuth credentials which can be obtained from the Mergado [developers center](https://developers.mergado.com) (when you register your application, a client ID and a secret key is assigned to your application).

 ## Grant Types